 If your vehicle fails the inspection, you have 14 days to rectify any issues listed and to call us back to schedule a re-inspection.

 4 .
-Do I have to pay for the second inspection ?
+Do I have to pay for the re-inspection ?

 5 .
 Can you do the repairs ?

 Yes we can.
-We can supply you with a quote for the repairs the same day.
+We can supply you with a quote for the repairs the same day, or the following day if parts prices have to be investigated.
 And in most cases, if it is only minor work required we can do it onsite at a time that suits you.
 Otherwise we can arrange for it to be taken back to our workshop to do the repairs necessary to complete your certificate.